 Once If you’re hungry again continue the theme of sampling traditional Belgian foods with a dinner at Chez Leon, one of Brussels’ most famous restaurants to eat mussels at.
 Get a pot of mussels, fries, and beer for only €15,95!

-Day Two – Day Trip to Bruges
+3 Days in Belgium Itinerary // Day Two // Day Trip to Bruges

 Train to Bruges